-This volunteer opportunity requires a Volunteer Work Agreement to be filled out and filed with SDSU Extension prior to service.
+This volunteer opportunity requires volunteer enrollment paperwork to be filled out with SDSU and filed with SDSU Extension prior to service.

 SDSU Extension is an equal opportunity provider and employer in accordance with the nondiscrimination policies of South Dakota State University, the South Dakota Board of Regents and the United States Department of Agriculture.